 Health literacy audit in the Centre for Diabetes, Endocrinology and Metabolism, University Hospital Galway

-Murray, A. and Finn, Y. (awaiting revised presentation)
+Murray, A. and Finn, Y. (presentation not available)

 An evaluation of the We Can Quit programme in disadavantged communities in Ireland

 Ivers, J.H.
-Vance, J., Burke, R. Reynolds, C and Hayes, C. (awaiting revised presentation)
+Vance, J., Burke, R. Reynolds, C and Hayes, C. (presentation not available)

 Empowering expectant women: The role of breastfeeding preparation class participation in breastfeeding initiation and practice